Hueristic-Devices/staging/index.md

     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_8.jpg" alt="HD Product">
      <strong>Easy resupply</strong>
-        <p>Our kit is a one-time purchase to ensure no wastage and lower pricing.
-We ship reagent top up pan-India.
-Our customers can mix and match reagent purchases to target their custom requirements.
-Or just order our pre-packaged bundles covering the most commonly tested parameters for different sources of water.
-The app can help track reagent shelf life and remind you to reorder.</p>
+        <p>We ship reagent resupplies pan-India.
+Our customers can mix and match reagent purchases to target custom requirements.
+Or just order our pre-packaged bundles covering the most commonly tested parameters for different sources of water.</p>
     </div>
   </div>
    <div class="row">
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_4.jpg" alt="HD Product">
      <strong>A test in time</strong>
-        <p>Sometimes acting on time is more important and immediate results with 95% correaltion will do just as well as 99.99% accurate lab results.
-Our kits come fitted in an outdoorsy, organizer bag made for ergonomic use to test standing up, sitting down, anywhere, any time.</p>
+        <p>Acting on time is important.
+Our Pro products show 95%-98% coorelation of results with lab grade equipment.
+The kits come fitted in a sturdy organizer bag made for ergonomic use, to test anywhere, any time.</p>
     </div>
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_2.jpg" alt="HD Product">
      <strong>Price conscious</strong>
-          <p>Sometimes acting on time is more important and immediate results with 95% correaltion will do just as well as 99.99% accurate lab results.
-Our kits come fitted in an outdoorsy, organizer bag made for ergonomic use to test standing up, sitting down, anywhere, any time.</p>
+          <p>Our kit is a one-time purchase to ensure no wastage and lower pricing.
+The basic kit with reader amd measuring equipment can be re-used.
+It is designed for multi-parameters testing, with only reagent top ups and calibrations as repeat costs to you.</p>
     </div>
   </div>
 </div>